 Nativity scenes filled with santons representing the people in the pastorale plays (and everyone else in town) are very popular in Provence.
 Many people add to their collection every year and end up with huge displays.
 To aid everyone with their acquisitions, santons are on sale in every Christmas market and there are even fairs dedicated solely to the “little saints.”

-- This article is taken from my book, Curious Histories of Provence, Tales from the South of France.
+- Read more in my book, Curious Histories of Provence, Tales from the South of France.

 - To read my other article about santons, click here: Little Saints of Provence